amitu/amitu.github.com/india/index.md

 Hey!

-This page features my thoughts about India, the key issues faced by us. what we can do to help make India better.
+This page features my thoughts about India, the key issues faced by us, and what we can do to help make India better.
 Here is what I have so far:

 1. [AmitU's Zeroth Law about Legislations](/india/zeroth-law.html)
 1. [We, The Mass - Manifesto](http://archive.org/details/WeTheMass-Manifesto) -